TL;DR

 If you are unsure which monetization approach fits your audience reviewing AVOD vs SVOD vs TVOD and how to choose the right model can prevent early revenue mistakes.

-Validate Scale Claims
+Validate Scale Before Trusting Claims

-Ask providers:
+Ask directly:

 - Maximum concurrent viewers

-- Live spike handling method
+- Live spike handling

-- Automatic or manual scaling
+- Automatic vs manual scaling

-Marketing pages rarely show real limits.
+Marketing pages rarely reveal real limits.

-Confirm Data Exit Options
+Confirm Data Exit Paths

-- User data export
+- User export access

-- Video migration access
+- Video migration options

 - Billing data availability